 Whilst the newly established SCM structure still reported to the CFO, the then CFO and Head of Engineering were both very progressive persons who were more than willing to challenge the status quo in order to further improve the overall performance of the SCM function.
 Around 12 months after the SCM implementation, serious discussions about the reporting lines ensued.
 Following a number of detailed white board discussions and a series of structural considerations, the decision was made to move SCM to engineering.
 New roles and responsibilities were quickly drafted and these were discussed personnel.

 The decision to proceed with implementation was met with uncertainty at the mines, where some finance managers (FM’s) saw this as losing control of a key function.
-They would no longer be in a position to dictate who purchased what, where it was purchased, how it was purchased, payment terms, stock levels etc. I must immediately add that some FMs similarly saw opportunity in this arrangement, as they would no longer have to face the music when items were not on site in time, budgets were overspent and account for “nil in stock” scenario’s.
+They would no longer be in a position to dictate who purchased what, where it was purchased, how it was purchased, payment terms, stock levels, or procurement efficiency etc. I must immediately add that some FMs similarly saw opportunity in this arrangement, as they would no longer have to face the music when items were not on site in time, budgets were overspent and account for “nil in stock” scenario’s.
 In all honesty, they had enough to deal with on a daily basis and could really do without this added distraction.

 On D-day, the switch was made and it commenced with a series of road shows and information sessions, including communicating this to the trade unions, as it would impact the employment conditions of personnel.
 As the supply manager, it was my privilege to host these sessions which were demanding, but actually ran quite smoothly.
 There was some initial resistance, but persistence paid off, and we managed to implement and entrench the new structure within a few months.